About Us

 Vision

-The Vision articulates the fundamental purpose of PLLFII.
+The Vision articulates the fundamental purpose of PLLFI.
 It defines the overarching goal that guides the development of strategies and activities aimed at fostering transformative, inspirational and impactful leadership.

 Mission